 Commitment to championing

 Intuit was founded on inclusivity, and we refuse to tolerate hate and brutality.
 We champion anti-racism and stand with those seeking justice and systemic change.
 Black lives matter.
-Read more from our executive director here.
+Read more from our president and CEO here.

 Drawing on the power of outsider art to transcend borders—those drawn on maps as well as those existing only in our minds—Intuit is committed to serving as a safe place of open and inclusive inquiry and discussion.
 For more than 25 years, we have brought the perspectives of outsider artists to a public hungry for authentic work, made by artists who have created extraordinary beauty from the simplest materials.
 These artists have realized their personal vision with the aid of few resources, often while facing systemic poverty and discrimination.
 We honor their courage and reassert our solidarity with all those who recognize that our deepest strength lies embedded within our differences.
 Rarely in recent memory has art been so necessary to us all, simply because it allows us to see beyond appearances.
 We invite everyone through our doors to enjoy artwork whose creation embodies our collective search for what it means to be human, overcoming boundaries based on religion, race, ethnic origin, gender, socioeconomic status, orientation, and physical or mental ability.